 In the recent years the Raspberry Pi has been used to power Astro Pi computer in space with British Astronaut Tim Peake’s mission to the space station.
 This triggers vast interests among students in what they can achieve with this incredible credit card sized computer!

-At English and Coding Summer Camp, each students will be given a Raspberry Pi computer to use and take home to master the basics of coding.
+At English and Coding Summer Camp, each students will be given an innovative Raspberry Pi computer to use and take home to master the basics of coding.
 Over the course of the two-week timetable, students learn and develop their fundamental knowledge of the programming language Python.
 They will learn how to build simple games which help them hone their design, logic and problem-solving skills, and allows them to express their ideas and creativity in various ways.
 Students will also have an understanding of the software and hardware components that form the structure of computer systems, and how they communicate with one another as well as other systems.
 This will help students identify and comprehend the function of the main internal parts of basic computing structures.
 All students will also work together on a larger group project throughout the summer course.

 The programme includes 30 hours of structured English lessons and 15 hours of coding class, varied activities and fantastic excursions.
 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.
 The course syllabus covers essential English language skills with particular emphasis on speaking, listening and pronunciation both inside and outside the classroom, helping children to turn theoretical knowledge of the language into a practical ability to express themselves with confidence.